-Constructive dismissal, also known as constructive discharge or constructive termination, is a modified claim of wrongful termination.
-Wrongful constructive dismissal occurs when, instead of firing the employee, the employer wrongfully makes working conditions so intolerable that the employee is forced to resign.
+Constructive dismissal, more commonly known as constructive discharge, is a modified claim of wrongful termination.
+Wrongful constructive discharge occurs when, instead of firing the employee, the employer wrongfully makes working conditions so intolerable that the employee is forced to resign.
 As in wrongful termination, the employer must violate the employment contract or public policy by targeting the employee.
-Continue below to learn more about constructive dismissal.
+Continue below to learn more about constructive discharge.

 See FindLaw's Wrongful Termination section to learn more.

-Most states recognize the legal concept of constructive dismissal, in which an employee quits because the working conditions have become so intolerable that he or she can no longer work for the employer.
+Most states recognize the legal concept of constructive discharge, in which an employee quits because the working conditions have become so intolerable that they can no longer work for the employer.
 Even though the employee voluntarily quit, the employee had no reasonable alternative because of the intolerable working conditions.

-An employee can't simply quit and claim that he or she was constructively dismissed.
+An employee can't simply quit and claim that they were constructively discharged.
 For example, California requires an employee to prove that:

-- His or her working environment was so unusually adverse that a reasonable employee in his or her position would have felt compelled to resign, and
+- Their working environment was so unusually adverse that a reasonable employee in their position would have felt compelled to resign, and

 - The employer either intended to force such resignation or had actual knowledge of the intolerable working conditions.

-In addressing whether an employer's conduct amounts to sufficiently intolerable or egregious working conditions to permit constructive dismissal, courts focus on factors including:
+In addressing whether an employer's conduct amounts to sufficiently intolerable or egregious working conditions to permit constructive discharge, courts focus on factors including: